mjambon/thoughts/src/definitions/definitions.md

 *** temporal-data-point
 title: temporal data point
-synonyms: temporal data points, observation, observations
+synonyms: temporal data points

-An [event] associated with some [data] in addition to the event's identifier and [time].
+An [event] associated with a [data point] in addition to the event's identifier and [time].

 *** correlation